Have you picked all the parts for a brand new PC, but can’t decide on how much RAM (Random Access Memory) you need?

 The bright side is that most games are developed to be used on both PCs and consoles, specifically, the Playstation 5 and Xbox Series X. Both these consoles have 16 GB of RAM, which also happens to be Intel’s memory capacity recommendation for gaming PCs.

-Of course, a PC is not a console, and you will probably be doing more than just gaming when using it.
+Of course, a PC is not a console, and you’ll probably do more than just gaming when using it.

 If you don’t mind closing background applications before launching a game, then 16 GB will suffice.
 However, if you like alt-tabbing to watch streams, browse the web, or work on a project on the side, then we recommend going with a nice 32 GB memory kit.